shubhh139/IIEC_Docker_Course_Project/README.md

 * Before using Docker-Compose you should install the software.
 For reference go to this website : https://docs.docker.com/compose/install/

 * You can create and edit this file using vim editor.
 For that use `vim docker-compose.yml`.
 Remember the file name should always be **docker-compose.yml**
 ## version:
 Every version has a different form of syntax
 ## services:
+During starting the compose file, use the term services to check the specific things that runs
+##docker_volume:
+**docker volume** is used to make the data permanent because in docker when we terminate a container then whole data gets vanished inside that container
+`docker create volume [volume name]`
+##Depends_on:
+We use **depends_on** because nextcloud uses MySQL database server for storing the data

+## 6.Docker_Compose_Up:
+* Complete the setup using 'docker-compose up`
+* After that use `docker-compose start`

+## 7. Use of Docker_Compose_Down command
+* Use `docker-compose down` command for stopping the containers

+##Great Regards to my mentor Vimal Daga Sir for completion of this project